 The Scapegoats for Everything

-The high tensions of the time caused by Germany’s defeat in combination with the deep history of cultural stigma surrounding the Jewish faith created the perfect setting for Hitler to fully develop upon his anti-Semitic ideas, subsequently blaming Jewish people for all failings in both Germany and the world.
-This prejudice within society at the time also created an environment for Hitler to infiltrate his anti-Semitic views into his politics successfully, and therefore igniting the spark to the wildfire of abuse and murder that later ensued during his rule in Germany.
+The heightened tensions following Germany’s defeat in combination with the deep history of cultural stigma surrounding the Jewish faith created the perfect setting for Hitler to fully develop upon his anti-Semitic ideas, subsequently blaming Jewish people for all failings in both Germany and the world.
+This prejudice within society at the time also created an opportunity for Hitler to infiltrate his anti-Semitic views into his politics successfully, and therefore igniting the wildfire of abuse and murder that later ensued during his rule in Germany.

 Other reasons why Hitler did not like the Jews included blaming:

 - Their “role” in causing The Great Depression in 1929

 - Their role in communism (Jews were not communists, although Marx and Lenin were Jewish).
 This creates a paradox over Hitler not liking Jews for being capitalists and communists, which are polar opposites.